 Technolgy: Used a very early marketed microprocessor, the 4-bit Rockwell PPS-4, here labelled 10660PD.

 The Large Scale Integration (LSI) ICs are here date coded from 1974 to mid 1975, and comprise:

 Rockwell A0577PA, A0578PB, A0579PB, A0580PB, A0581PA, 10696PA, 4x 10432PD, 3x 10432PC, 10660PD, Motorola MC14515CP.

 Size: 297 mm x 425 mm x 155 mm (12" x 17" x 6.25"), 8.25 Kg (18.25 lbs).

 [Distributed in the UK. by Sumlock Anita Ltd.]

-Significance: A large calculator with a lot of integrated circuits, which were required at this time for the memories, the card reader, and the printer.
+Significance: Uses the early Rockwell PPS-4 microprocessor, with printer and magnetic-card reader.
+This results in a large calculator with a lot of integrated circuits, which were required at this time for the memories, the card reader, and the printer.

 Rockwell 920 with a magnetic card about to be read.

 With the cover and keyboard removed, showing most of the integrated circuits of the Rockwell PPS-4 microprocessor system.
 The display is at top left, and the magnetic card reader is at top right.

 © Text & photographs copyright Nigel Tout 2000-2021 except where noted otherwise.